 One persistent myth is that the “low man on the totem pole” has a corresponding lowly status.
 But the fact is that while totems sometimes included a “ridicule” figure intended to shame or embarrass the individual depicted, there is no overall significance attached to the placement of figures on the pole.

 A Market's First CenturyIn 2007 the “heart and soul of Seattle” celebrated its centennial.
 What better reason, then, to make a pilgrimage to Pike Place Market?
-Whether it's your first or your 100th visit doesn't matter; there's always something new in store at this true city institution.
+Whether it's your first trip or your 100th visit doesn't matter; there's always something new in store at this true city institution.

 The market owes its existence to consumer outrage over the high cost of produce.
 In 1906 the price of onions increased tenfold, and in response city councilman Thomas Revelle proposed the creation of a public street market that would bring together customers and King County's farmers.
 On the morning of Aug.
 17, 1907, eight piled-high wagons pulled up to the corner of 1st Avenue and Pike Place.
 Everything was sold by noon, and the first market building opened for business that November.

 Exploring is more fun without a planned itinerary or a long list of what to do; just follow your eyes (and nose).
 Three useful tips: First, street parking spaces are more precious than gold; walk, take public transportation or use the Public Market Garage at 1531 Western Ave. (open year-round; rates vary seasonally).
 Second, come early (by 8 a.m.) for the best selection and to avoid crowds; lunchtime is good if you just want to be part of the wandering hordes.
 Third, there are restrooms in the Sanitary Market building, at the north end of the Main Arcade and on the downstairs level at the south end of the Main Arcade.